Both of the terms are quite confusing sometimes, and let me clear this straightaway that;

 - Prototype functional test

-Try to be specific, use visuals where possible, and get relevant documents signed by important stakeholders while writing the scope of work for your project.
+Try to be specific, use visuals where possible, and get relevant documents signed by important stakeholders while writing your project’s scope of work.
 And it is always recommended to be clear and concise while stating the requirements and deliverables.
 A good SOW definition helps in avoiding.

 - Confusion & misunderstandings